-The Council is committed to ensuring that its contractors adhere to the highest standards of ethics.
-The Council expects its key contractors to have safeguarding policies, procedures and training in place.
+The Council expects its providers and suppliers to have safeguarding policies, procedures and training in place.
 From April 2016, all tender processes require bidders to provide confirmation that they are compliant with the Modern Slavery Act 2015.

 Equality and Diversity